browserengineering/book/book/animations.md

 All that's left is wiring these methods up in `raster_and_draw`; let's also rename it to `composite_raster_and_draw` to remind us that there's now an additional composite step.
-(And don't forget to rename the corresponding dirty bit and callsites.)
+(And don't forget to rename the corresponding dirty bit and call sites.)

 ``` {.python}
 class Browser: